 Community sexual health education program

 We have a well-established and well respected comprehensive sexual health education program which offers sexual health education programming to schools, as well as workshops for community groups, parents, and other community members in the Greater Victoria area.
-In the 2018/2019 year, we facilitated education to 18, 590 participants in 808 workshops in the Greater Victoria area.
+In the 2019/2020 year, we facilitated education to 21,000+ participants in 1,000+ workshops in the Greater Victoria area.
 Our sessions are delivered in person unless learning communities need/want to participate in remote and virtual learning platforms, we can offer remote learning through the zoom platform.

 To find out more information about or to book sexual health workshops:

 - Email our education coordinator, Jennifer Gibson for workshops for Grades 8-Adult and Professional Development

 Due to the demand for our workshops, we generally book 10-12 weeks in advance for workshops.
 Timelines do fluctuate depending on time of year so please contact us for specific information if you require a date sooner as we may be able to accommodate your request.

 We are the only organization in Victoria able to offer subsequent clinical support (Personalized one to one education; Contraception; STI testing, treatment and support; Pregnancy Testing, Supported Sexual Health Exams) to participants who need it following a workshop.